l33tlamer/gitlab-lightweight-compose/README.md

 A simple `docker-compose.yml` that sets up GitLab-CE with almost all the optional services disabled at start.
 The image itself still includes them of course but you can **reduce CPU and RAM usage A LOT** by disabling what you dont actually need.

+This should be deployed with a **reverse proxy** like Traefik or Caddy and the containers `hostname` and `external_url` set correctly.

+Alternatively configure GitLab to provide HTTPS by itself.

 - [GitLab documentation to configure Omnibus image](https://docs.gitlab.com/ce/install/docker.html)